|Agenda Speakers Pre-Summit Workshops Hotel & Logistics Streaming Register|

 Our goal is to improve our summit every year.
 We do this by listening to attendees, and the lean community at large.
 The two biggest requests from last year were more time for networking and more learning sessions.
 So this year we've designed a summit with just that, plus many of the surprises attendees get when attending an LEI learning experience.

-The 2016 Lean Transformation Summit is taking place at the Red Rock Resort in Las Vegas, NV.
+The 2016 Lean Transformation Summit is taking place on March 17-18 at the Red Rock Resort in Las Vegas, NV.